 The island of North Haven, Maine is a magical place for a wedding.

-The coast of New England, in general, is a pretty incredible place for a wedding, but Maine weddings are epic.
+The coast of New England is incredible as it is, but Maine weddings are epic.
 North Haven is a tiny island off the coast of Maine, only accessible by boat three times a day.

 Rolling hills, lupine fields, looming fog, lobsters, wellies, ocean inlets, farms, fishermen, sail boats, and cable knit sweaters…

 We arrived the day before the wedding on a ferry and were greeted by Olivia and Benedict on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.

 To my surprise, I recognized a few guests in attendance from one of my favorite ever Hamptons weddings I photographed early in my career.

 And what Maine wedding would be complete without local oysters?
 The cocktail hour took place in the garden of Olivia’s parent’s property and the reception continued inside the barn Olivia’s father had built.

 Here’s few images from the weekend…